Home Chapter 1 Chapter 2 Chapter 3 Progress

 Xie Lian walked through the familiar streets of Ghost City, where the night was always loud and bright.
 Vendors of every shape and shade hollered over one another, offering strange skewers, spurious talismans, questionably sourced meat, dubious elixirs, and… Gods know what.
 He half-expected to be mobbed the moment he set foot within this strip of booths, yet the rabid enthusiasm he had braced for never came.

 Instead, the ghosts were wrapped in their own revelry.
-They jostled and bickered, drinking, laughing, yelling greetings to friends.
-None of them spared Xie Lian more than a passing glance.
+They jostled and bickered, drinking, laughing, yelling greetings to friends… None of them spared Xie Lian more than a passing glance or a friendly wave.

 There was nothing unusual about that.